Life settlement: Grigsby v. Russell (1911)

-1980s - 1999
+1980s–1999

 Despite the Supreme Court ruling, life settlements remained extremely uncommon due to lack of awareness from policy holders and lack of interest from potential investors.
 That changed in the 1980s when the U.S. faced an AIDS epidemic.
-AIDS victims faced short life expectancies, high unanticipated expenses related to medical care, and selling a life insurance policy that they no longer needed as a way to pay these expenses made sense.
+The early victims of AIDS in the U.S. were largely gay men, typically relatively young and without wives or children (the traditional beneficiaries under a life insurance policy), but often covered by life insurance through employment or as a result of investments.
+The beneficiaries under the policies were often their parents who did not need the money.
+Viatical settlements offered a way to extract value from the policy while the policy owner was still alive.

+At the time, the AIDS mortality rate was very high, and life expectancy after diagnosis was typically short.
+Investors were reasonably sure that they would collect in a relatively short time.
+As medical advancements improved the lives of those persons living with terminal or chronic illnesses, the life settlement industry emerged.

 However, by the mid-1990s, this investment strategy had faded away because of the rise of antiviral drugs.

 In its place arose a new strategy focusing on acquiring policies of the elderly, although a niche business persists to this day acquiring policies on terminally ill of all ages.
 Policies of terminally ill patients are rare for two key reasons.
 First, the market size of terminally ill insured interested in selling their policies is small.
 Second, carriers now offer accelerated death benefit riders, which pay out if the insured is terminally ill, so there is no need for a settlement.

 In 1993, the National Association of Insurance Commissioners (NAIC) adopted the first Viatical Settlement Model Act.
-The term viatical settlement refers to a life settlement where the life expectancy is under two years because the person was terminally ill.
+The term "viatical settlement" refers to a life settlement where the life expectancy is under two years because the person is terminally ill.